On the Discord chat platform, we have developed a bot called Dronefly for accessing iNat in conversations. Explore

 ,t) to match.
 To narrow it down, type the name of the rank.
 You can also use

 ,t prunella in birds to distinguish from Prunella (self-heals).
 Basic usage is shown below using

 ,sp, a shortcut for

 ,help inat taxon for more examples.

-You’ll notice a list of iNat user ids at the bottom.
+You’ll notice a list of iNat user ids at the bottom with counts of observations & species (actually leaf taxon nodes, as iNat counts taxa).
 To help others in the conversation review & compare their observations of that taxon, you may click the buttons on the bottom to add or remove yourself or any other user who has shared their iNat profile.

 ,image command (abbrevated

 Any observation that has a sound will preview the first one.
 On the desktop, this shows as an inline player.
 On mobile, tap the link to download & play on your usual audio player.

 A popular bot feature requested from our Discord users is the ability to list one or more taxa and have it produce a combined range map for all of them:

 Note: to better see where ranges overlap, individual map layers can be toggled.
 Look for the “Overlays” icon in the upper right corner and hover over it to open the menu, then tick or untick the checkboxes.